 So right about now you may be asking yourself, why is a dietitian writing about drugs and stimulants?
 Isn’t this a health blog?
 Well, the dietary supplement industry is hopping on board the nootropics game.
 Additionally, compelling research is demonstrating a direct link between the foods you eat and brain health.
 So I see nootropic supplements as well within my wheelhouse.

-Additionally, compelling research is demonstrating a direct link between the foods you eat and brain health.
+Additionally, compellin research is demonstrating a direct link between the foods you eat and brain health.

 When it comes to the dietary supplements nootropics, there is emerging data that indicate they improve attention, memory, concentration, cognition, mood and motivation.
 They are thought to work by increasing the levels of hormones, enzymes, and/or neurotransmitters throughout the body, ultimately increasing oxygen to the brain.
 They also appear to stimulate brain activity.
 WOW!
 Where do I sign up for some?